uiceds/cee-492-project-2025-gasc/cee492_report.typ

 = Exploratory Data Analysis (EDA)

 This study initially aimed to integrate diverse datasets from the USGS to ancillary datasets related to stream flow and weather data.
 The core datasets contained cross-sectional geometry, longitudinal streambed profiles, bridge pier geometry and location, along with water surface profiles.
 However, the Exploratory Data Analysis (EDA) phase revealed that harmonizing these disparate, independent datasets presented significant logistical challenges that threatened the project's feasibility.
-Consequently, the research team used the EDA process to refine the study's scope, shifting focus from broad hydraulic integration toward identifying actionable trends in streambed elevation changes to optimize inspection intervals.
+Consequently, the research team used the EDA process to refine the study's scope, shifting focus from broad hydraulic integration toward identifying actionable trends in streambed elevation changes to predict trends and optimize inspection intervals.

 == Dataset - "Bridge scour data at selected bridge sites in Montana"

 State Departments of Transportation (DOTs) are responsible for the inspection of in-service bridges.
 Included in those requirements is data for determining scour vulnerability.
 State DOTs collect cross-channel profiles at bridge sites on regular interval.
 They also evaluate channel conditions and consider bridge substructure geometry.
 Together with agencies like the United States Geological Survey (USGS), who collect data on stream flow and contraction geometry at bridge sites, engineers have the capability to evaluate scour vulnerability under different scenarios, including flood level events.
+#v(0.3em)
 Relating to this study, the USGS partnered with the Montana Department of Transportation (MDT) to acquire channel cross-section geometry upstream and downstream of designated highway bridges.
 To effectively distinguish between local pier scour and broader geomorphic processes, these data points span the full streambed width, including the abutments.
 Notably, contraction scour was ruled out as a contributing factor, as the bridge geometries did not induce significant flow contraction during spring runoff.
 The primary objective of this initiative was to detect scour and channel instability near bridge structures.
-Figure 2 provides example of what a bridge affected by scour can look like.
+Figure 2 provides example of what a bridge affected by severe scour can look like.

 #figure(
   image("figures/Scour1.png", width: 100%),
   caption: [Scour at Bridge Foundation; Risk of Collapse.
 (Courtesy: Oregon Department of Transportation.)], ) <proofread>

-The aforementioned data relating to the state of Montana was published in four datasets regarding hydraulic information at bridge locations, in CSV or excel form found here:
+The aforementioned data relating to the state of Montana was published in four datasets regarding hydraulic information at bridge locations, in CSV or excel form found here:#v(0.3em)

 - https://www.sciencebase.gov/catalog/item/66abb29ad34e20d4a0358111
+#v(0.3em)
 The datasets included:
+#v(0.3em)
 - Cross-sectional foundation geometry data (Table I)
 - Cross-sectional foundation geometry data in relation to stream (Table II)
 - Streambed profiles along the sides of piers (Figure 3)
 - Pier structure geometry data for section and side views (Table III)
 - Water surface profiles (Table IV)
+#v(0.3em)

-Referenced tables and figures provide brief example of data included in each dataset.
+The referenced tables and figures provide a brief example of data included in each dataset.
+As the tables and figures show, the data is robust but in disjointed and/or rudimentary format, lending support to the need for this modeling project.

 #figure(
   caption: [Bridge Cross Section Geometry],